Step 1: Customer identification program (CIP)

 This information should be stored securely, in accordance with data protection standards, and in a manner that allows for easy retrieval when necessary.
 It can be stored on-site or, if managed with adequate controls, in a compliant cloud-based system.

-Prepare for Audits and Ensure Traceability
+Prepare for audits and ensure traceability

 Audits may take place at any time, and regulators will want to know not only what decisions were made but also why and how.
 This is why KYC recordkeeping and reporting are so important.